bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 These recommendations are geared for the U.S. market; outside of the U.S., it's tough to recommended a balisong since the U.S. has the most buyers and makers in the community.
 All prices are in retail USD; you can expect these to be cheaper second-hand.

 ## Live Blades
----
 ### < $50

 ### $51 - $100
 - **LDY**: Orion V1.5 · $95 · Available · ✦✦✦✦✧
-    - Not a good beater because of Al sandwich construction.
+    - Pretty good flipper.
+Not a good beater because of Al sandwich construction.

 ### $101 - $200
 - **LDY**: Sirius V4.5 · $155 · Available · ✦✦✦✦✧